Klara in the Sea

 Onboard Black Duck an unfortunate flying fish has sundried on the foredeck

-Oh, if you are not a sailor; cast no judgement, but today we simply forgot to shower.
+Oh, if you are not a sailor, cast no judgment, but today, we simply forgot to shower.
 However, I did use a facecloth behind my ears.

 We are getting closer to Singapore and the fleet of cargoes is thickening.

-Today again we did not quite manage to do a 100nm and we can now rule out any less than a five-day passage.
+Again, today, we did not quite manage to do a 100nm, and we can now rule out anything less than a five-day passage.

 Day 4 – Waking to the change in sound

-This new course was great, bringing the southeast winds further abeam, making it possible to finally hoist the mainsail.
-The boat steadied and sped up and moving about suddenly became a whole lot easier.
-It was a welcomed relief to legs and feet after four days standing at the helm doing aerobics in sync with the rolling of the boat.
+This new course was great.
+The southeast winds brought the boat further abeam, making it possible to finally hoist the mainsail.
+The boat steadied and sped up, and moving about suddenly became a whole lot easier.
+It was a welcomed relief to legs and feet after four days of standing at the helm doing aerobics in sync with the boat’s rolling.

-And after about an hour the gentles breeze set back in from the east, allowing us to move on our course at about 1.5 kts.
+And after about an hour, the gentle breeze set back in from the east, allowing us to move on our course at about 1.5 kt.

 Cargo Pacific Vista going around us as we sail at less than 2 knots after breaking the fanbelt. black duck